NASA rover lands on Mars to look for signs of ancient life | Science-Environment

 A NASA rover streaked through the orange Martian sky and landed on the planet Friday, accomplishing the riskiest step yet in an epic quest to bring back rocks that could answer whether life ever existed on Mars.

-Ground controllers at the space agency's Jet Propulsion Laboratory in Pasadena, California, cheered and exchanged fist bumps and high-fives in triumph — and relief — on receiving confirmation that the six-wheeled Perseverance had touched down on the red planet, long a deathtrap for incoming spacecraft.
+Ground controllers at the space agency's Jet Propulsion Laboratory in Pasadena, California, leaped to their feet, thrust their arms in the air and cheered in both triumph and relief on receiving confirmation that the six-wheeled Perseverance had touched down on the red planet, long a deathtrap for incoming spacecraft.

 It took a tension-filled 11 1/2 minutes for the signal to reach Earth.

-"Touchdown confirmed!
-Perseverance safely on the surface of Mars, ready to begin seeking signs of past life," flight controller Swati Mohan announced to back-slapping colleagues wearing masks against the coronavirus.
+“Touchdown confirmed!
+Perseverance safely on the surface of Mars, ready to begin seeking signs of past life,” flight controller Swati Mohan announced to back-slapping, fist-bumping colleagues wearing masks against the coronavirus.

 The landing marks the third visit to Mars in just over a week.
 Two spacecraft from the United Arab Emirates and China swung into orbit around Mars on successive days last week.
 All three missions lifted off in July to take advantage of the close alignment of Earth and Mars, journeying some 300 million miles in nearly seven months.